eoinomurchu/tinyga/README.md

 `./tinyga 10 10 100 50 5 1`

+Also

+`./tinytinyga 10 10 100 50 5 1`

+which is a more concisely written version of tinyga.

 ## Description ##

-The goal is to create as a short as possible \(but still comprehendible\) a fixed length binary [GA](http://en.wikipedia.org/wiki/Genetic_algorithm) to solve the [OneMax problem](http://tracer.lcc.uma.es/problems/onemax/onemax.html).
-The GA is requried to use crossover \(xo\), reproduction and mutation as genetic operators and [fitness proportionate selection](http://en.wikipedia.org/wiki/Fitness_proportionate_selection) for... selection.
+The goal is to create as a short as possible \(but still comprehensible\) a fixed length binary [GA](http://en.wikipedia.org/wiki/Genetic_algorithm) to solve the [One-Max problem](http://tracer.lcc.uma.es/problems/onemax/onemax.html).
+The GA is required to use crossover \(xo\), reproduction and mutation as genetic operators and [fitness proportionate selection](http://en.wikipedia.org/wiki/Fitness_proportionate_selection) for... selection.

 Fitness/Error is minimising.